Charge: Security guard raped woman he accused of shoplifting

-PORTLAND, Ore.
-(AP) — A man working as a loss prevention officer for a Rite Aid store in Portland, Oregon, has been charged with raping a woman he accused of shoplifting.
+PORTLAND — A man working as a loss prevention officer for a Rite Aid store in Portland has been charged with raping a woman he accused of shoplifting.

 Daniel Luis Cassinelli, 43, was arraigned Wednesday on four counts of first-degree rape, first-degree sodomy and two counts of first-degree sex abuse, Multnomah County District Attorney Mike Schmidt said.
 It wasn’t immediately known if he has a lawyer to comment on his behalf.